Albert Park (Vic.)

 Albert Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Albert Park's health outcomes show exceptional results based on AreaSearch's assessment of mortality rates and chronic condition prevalence, with very low prevalence across all age groups.
-Private health cover is exceptionally high at approximately 84% of the total population (5,589 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.
-The most common medical conditions are asthma and arthritis, affecting 7.0 and 6.6% of residents respectively, while 73.1% report being completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Albert Park's health outcomes show excellent results according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.
+Approximately 84% of Albert Park's total population (5,589 people) have private health cover, compared to 56.7% in Greater Melbourne and the national average of 55.7%.

+Asthma and arthritis are the most common medical conditions, affecting 7.0 and 6.6% of residents respectively.
+A total of 73.1% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
 Working-age residents have low chronic condition prevalence.
-Albert Park has 22.9% of residents aged 65 and over (1,526 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors are strong, with national rankings broadly in line with the general population.
+Albert Park has 23.2% of residents aged 65 and over (1,546 people), higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health